ott-jax/ott/docs/glossary.rst

         A neural network architecture for vectors with a few distinguishing
         features: some parameters of this NN must be non-negative, the NN's output is real-valued and guaranteed to be convex in the input vector.
+        Abbreviated as ICNN, see :cite:`amos:17` for exact definition.

     Kantorovich problem
         Linear program that is the original formulation of optimal transport